Corsair K70 RGB Pro review: Ping ping ping ping ping

 Again, the dedicated scroll wheel feels loose and unsatisfying.
 I really wish it was both notched and pressable, which would negate the need for muscle memory for both volume and mute functions.
 One last neat little touch: There are dedicated grooves in the bottom plastic portion of the case for semi-permanent cable routing.
 It's a nice addition if you're not ready to jump to wireless just yet.

-The K70 RGB Pro costs $170.
+The K70 RGB Pro costs US$170 (AU$299).
 And that's a figure I really can't get over.
-A $100 board with as many features as this one has could be forgiven for merely okay extras and incredibly annoying ping sound.
+A $200 board with as many features as this one has could be forgiven for merely okay extras and incredibly annoying ping sound.
 For as much as Corsair wants for this one, I can't recommend it.

 That kind of money could get you a premium design with a full metal case and hot-swap switches, if not quite so many gamer choices.
 Razer's broadly similar BlackWidow V3 is $30 cheaper, though you lose that if you want PBT keycaps.
 HyperX offers all the same controls at about half the price on the Alloy Elite 2, with an even more deluxe model at the same price.
 And at this price there are several deluxe wireless options.